Class History: 1969

 - Brigadier General Edward R. Langston.

-- Jerry Gallagher is our last classmate to still be flying military jets, following his fleet operations with 31 years as a flight instructor at the U.S. Naval Test Pilot School at Patuxent River, Maryland—first on active duty, and later (and still as we approach our 40th reunion) as a contractor.
+- Jerry Gallagher is our last classmate to still be flying military jets, following his fleet operations with nearly four decades as a flight instructor at the U.S. Naval Test Pilot School at Patuxent River, Maryland—first on active duty, and later as a contractor, retiring in December 2013.

 - Tom Church was the Class’s last active duty Navy officer, retiring in August 2005.
 Mike Hough was the Class’s last active duty Marine Corps officer, retiring in November 2005.
 In addition, Mike was the longest continuously serving active duty classmate, having enlisted in the Navy in 1963.
 But CW3 Jim Hannemann has the distinction of being the last classmate to retire from the military in May 2007, having flown F-4 Phantoms in the Marine Corps, and helicopters in the Army National Guard.